val-town/vt/README.md

 [Deno's editor set up](https://docs.deno.com/runtime/getting_started/setup_your_environment/) guide and find how to configure yours.

+If you use packages in your project, your editor may warn you that you do not hve those packages installed (or "cached").
+Occasionally you'll want to run `deno cache .` to make sure that all the libraries you use in your Val Town project are installed locally.

 ![Making changes](https://wolf-imagedumper.web.val.run/blob/blob_file_1744522002151_95d9436e-9e8b-4361-880f-bf6d7e970741.png)

 Let's start editing our project!
 Fire up your favorite editor, and then make a